Vishal062/Coding-Practice/OneLinerReact.md

 # Q9.
 What is pure components?

 >=> Pure components are the components which are not re-renders if the previous props or state are same.
 Pure components restricts the re-rendering and ensuring the higher performance of the components.

+- They can replace any component which only has a render().
+These components enhance the simplicity of the code and performance of the application.

 # Q10.
 What are keys in React?